shivanihariprasad/telescope_expanse_tutorial/slurm_scripts/README.md

 # slurm_scripts
-`compute-1x8_8G-debug.slurm`: Small allocation in "debug" partition for testing `compute-1x128_256G.slurm`: One Expanse compute node for interactive analysis `compute-2x128_256G-batch.slurm`: Two Expanse compute node for batch analysis
+`compute-1x8_8G-debug.slurm`: Small allocation in "debug" partition for testing `compute-1x8_8G-batch-debug.slurm`: Small allocation in "debug" partition for batch analysis `container-1x8_8G-batch-debug.slurm`: Small debug allocation to run multi-thread-enabled analysis `container-1x8_8G-parallel-batch-debug.slurm`: Small debug allocation to parallelize single-thread analysis `compute-1x128_256G.slurm`: One Expanse compute node for interactive analysis (for your reference. not used in this tutorial) `compute-2x128_256G-batch.slurm`: Two Expanse compute nodes for batch analysis (for your reference. not used in this tutorial)

+## Scripts for setting up python environment
+`launch-spark.sh`: Script for setting up environment variables `bootstrap_env.sh`: Script for copying compiled python into your job and install python modules `wait-worker.sh`: Script for detecting workers

+## Data file
+`filelists.csv`: a list of files for the golang container example (`container-1x8_8G-parallel-batch-debug.slurm`)

 ## Basic Operations
 ### 1. Schedule your job